aterga/ic-monitoring-benchmark/README.md

 ---------------------------------------------------------------------------------
 ```

-The `nan` values above are _expected_ (since only a small subset of tests were
+The `nan` values above are _expected_ since the production experiments were not
-invoked for validating the artifact setup).
-The measured times and memory usages
+invoked.
+The times and memory usages might be slightly different due to
-might be slightly different due to variations in the environment.
+variations in the environment.

 #### B. Validating the offline monitoring benchmark (based on **production logs**)